donkeyanaphora/donkeyanaphora.github.io/articles/article1/shallow_fusion.md

 For our models let's take Whisper to be our ASR model and GTP2 to be our LM.
 In practice these models share a tokenizer making the process of integrating their predictions fairly seamless at least for the english version of Whisper ([Radford 2.2](https://arxiv.org/pdf/2212.04356)).
 Now let's consider a claims call center transcript where an ASR model misinterprets a specialized medical term.

 **Input Audio (Ground Truth):**
-- "The procedure was medically necessary for the treatment of claimant's `melanoma`."✔️
+"The procedure was medically necessary for the treatment of claimant's `melanoma`."✔️

 **Whisper Initial Output:**
-- "The procedure was medically necessary for the treatment of claimant's `diploma`."🚫
+"The procedure was medically necessary for the treatment of claimant's `diploma`."🚫

 #### 1. **Whisper Initial Decoding:**

-- Whisper produces logits at each step:
+Whisper produces logits at each step:

 - Token: "The" → high confidence
 - Token: "procedure" → high confidence
-  ...
 - Token: "claimant" → high confidence
 - Token: "'s" → high confidence
-  - At the final subword, Whisper may exhibit uncertainty, spreading probabilities across candidates "diploma", "aroma" and "melanoma"
+- At the final subword, Whisper may exhibit uncertainty, spreading probabilities across candidates: "diploma", "aroma", "melanoma"

 #### 2. **Domain GPT-2 Predictions:**
 At this ambiguous decoding step, GPT-2 (the domain-adapted LM) produces logits based on the following context: